Singer Lizzo denies creating hostile environment for dancers

 "I am very open with my sexuality and expressing myself but cannot accept or allow people to use that openness to make me out to be something I am not," Lizzo wrote.

-The plaintiffs also claimed that Quigley forced the topic of Davis' virginity into conversations and interviews.
-The suit claims that she publicly revealed personal details about Davis on social media without her consent.
+The plaintiffs also claimed that Ms Quigley forced the topic of Ms Davis' virginity into conversations and interviews.
+The suit claims that she publicly revealed personal details about Ms Davis on social media without her consent.

-Representatives for Quigley did not immediately respond to a request for comment.
+Representatives for Ms Quigley did not immediately respond to a request for comment.

-Davis and Williams were eventually dismissed while Rodriguez resigned over the behavior, the lawsuit said.
+Ms Davis and Ms Williams were eventually dismissed while Ms Rodriguez resigned over the behaviour, the lawsuit said.
+REUTERS

 Read more of the latest in